 - 9 nights in private en-suite rooms (3-star hotels, B&Bs and guesthouses)

 - Detailed journey documentation and practical information: Stedman Guidebook, National Trail waterproof map, A5 guide, Services information sheet (places to eat, banks, shops etc), AD122 bus timetable

-- Luggage transfers from hotel to hotel on all walking days (up to 15 kg per person)
+- Luggage transfer from hotel to hotel on all walking days (one bag per person, up to 15 kg)